wout/dat-docs/dat-metadata-standard/specification.md

 ## **3**.
 Dependency

 This section applies to _onchain_ and _internal_ dependencies.
-Aside from how they are referenced, there's no difference between them.
+Aside from how they are referenced, there is no difference between them.

 ::: details
 What sets them apart is the scope in which they are available and by whom they are managed: